writethedocs/www/docs/conf/australia/2024/sponsors/prospectus.rst

 Concept
 =======

-Write the Docs Australia (http://www.writethedocs.org/) is a **two day conference** focusing on documentation systems, tech writing theory, and information delivery.
+Write the Docs Australia (http://www.writethedocs.org/) is a **two day conference** dedicated to connecting content professionals from various disciplines.
+Our community includes technical writers, programmers, support teams, developer advocates, content strategists and more.

-Writing and maintaining documentation involves a multidisciplinary community of technical writers, designers, librarians, typesetters, developers, support teams, marketers and many others.
-This group of people can be collectively referred to as “documentarians”.

-**Write the Docs** creates a time and a place for this community to share information, discuss ideas, and work together to improve the art and science of documentation.
+We collectively refer to ourselves as “`documentarians <https://www.writethedocs.org/documentarians/>`_”.

+Each year, we
+invite community members to share their insights and experiences.
+Between the talks on stage, discussions in the unconference sessions, collaboration during the writing day, and hallway conversations — 100% of our conference content comes from our community.

+**Write the Docs Australia** is an opportunity to explore and celebrate the craft of documentation in an inclusive environment, with a particular emphasis on underrepresented voices in the tech community.

 Demographics
 ============